kendyl93/football-chat/readme.md

 # TODO

+- Save database messages/rooms and do not erase it on every server visit
 - connect jenkins and push to the server
 - flow - Create chat ROOM in the db and connect users to it.
 Then send messages like [{ userName: string, message: 'string'}]
 - invastigate how to connect db with socket chat